decusvo/RestaurantReactApp/api/api_guide.md

   }
   ```

-RETURNS: JSON object containing the data requested, for that specific customer
+RETURNS: JSON object containing all the orders for that customer ever.

+**NOTE** - this will get all orders that are not from the current day related to the customer,
+to get orders from today see all other order endpoints

   ```json
   {